grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

     - cloud
 tags:
   - beginner
-title: Get started with Grafana Alerting
+title: Get started with Grafana Alerting - Part 1
 weight: 50
 ---

-# Get Started with Grafana Alerting
+# Get Started with Grafana Alerting - Part 1

 In this guide, we'll walk you through the process of setting up your first alert in just a few minutes.
 You'll witness your alert in action with real-time data, as well as sending alert notifications.